vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

-An important difference between needing to perform efficient retrieval over dense representations and ranking is that the latter does not require building data structures for fast, but approximate nearest neighbor search.
+An important difference between needing to perform efficient retrieval over dense representations and ranking is that the latter does not require building data structures for fast but approximate nearest neighbor search.

 **It’s possible in Vespa to retrieve using a sparse representation